 Lady Juana Maria Smith loved and was loved wherever she went.
 Those who met her on her adventuresome path of life at the side of her beloved husband were enchanted.
 In South Africa her memory even lives on in the name of a fruit: the cantaloupe or rock melon is called spanspek in South Africa.

 According to legend from the couple’s South African years Sir Harry loved bacon and eggs for breakfast.
 Lady Juana, on the other hand, didn’t like bacon and preferred cantaloupe melons.
 In the Smith household these melons were soon known as the ‘Spanish bacon’, or ‘die Spaans se spek’ in Afrikaans.
 Apparently this is how this particular type of melon got the name ‘spanspek’ in South Africa.

-The Smiths came to South Africa in 1828.
-The names of several towns and places still testify to their popularity.
-They were ordered back to Britain in 1852.
+Sir Harry and his wife were ordered back to Britain in 1852.
 Lady Juana wept when she boarded the ship.
 In the years to come she declared on numerous occasions that the time in South Africa had been the happiest of her life.